ctdk/shovey-jobs/README.md

  it will replay this file and send reports back to goiardi that some jobs did not complete because the client died.

+`node["schob"]["time_slew"]` Time difference allowed between the node's clock and the time sent in the serf command from the server.
+Formatted like 5m, 150s, etc. Defaults to 15m.

 Usage
 -----
 #### shovey-jobs::default